 AsadAliKhan1 --> _scale(todi_aak_2,0) 45/100 {69/10,sa3} {256/100,dhak2} {78/10,dhak2} {12/10,sa3 ni2 rek3&} {48/10,&rek3} {98/100,sa3 ni2 sa3&} {27/10,&sa3}

-It is time to make sure that accurate tunings and adjustments of scales are more than an intellectual exercise… After all, the main difference between scales “todi_aak_2″ and “todi_aak_3″ is that “dhak” is 7 cents higher in “todi_aak_2″, which means a third of a comma!
-To check the effect of the fine tuning, listen to the superimposition two times, once with “todi_aak_3″ and the second time with “todi_aak_2″:
+It is time to make sure that fine tuning and adjusting scales are more than just an intellectual exercise… After all, the main difference between scales "todi_aak_2" and "todi_aak_3" is that "dhak" is 7 cents higher in "todi_aak_2", which means a third of a comma!
+To check the effect of the fine-tuning, listen to the overlay twice, once with "todi_aak_3" and the second time with "todi_aak_2":

 S --> _tempo(1/2) _scale(todi_aak_3,0) dhak2 _scale(todi_aak_2,0) dhak2 {_scale(todi_aak_3,0) dhak2, _scale(todi_aak_2,0) dhak2}

-With fundamental frequencies 132.837 Hz and 133.341 Hz, the beat frequency (of sine waves) would be 133.341 - 132.837 = 0.5 Hz.
-The perceived beat frequency is higher because of the interference between higher partials.
+With fundamental frequencies of 132.837 Hz and 133.341 Hz, the beat frequency (of the sine waves) would be 133.341 - 132.837 = 0.5 Hz.
+The perceived beat frequency is higher because of the interference between the higher partials.
 This suggests that a difference of 7 cents is not irrelevant in the context of notes played by a long-stringed instrument (Arnold 1985).

 More in the lower octave: